-Sustainability has been top of mind among hoteliers in recent years as tourists are increasingly concerned about the environmental issues.
+Sustainability has been top of mind among hoteliers in recent years as tourists are increasingly concerned about environmental issues.
 In fact, green practices adopted by hotels may soon become critical factors for travellers when choosing and booking accommodation to stay in.

 Hospitality operations can cause significant impacts on the environment.
-Large hotels typically not only cater to the individual guests but also have in-house services like bars, restaurants, and pools that use an immense amount of energy in order to provide top-notch guest experiences.
+Large hotels typically not only cater to individual guests but also have in-house services like bars, restaurants, and pools that use an immense amount of energy in order to provide top-notch guest experiences.

 However, the customer mindset is changing, and it is time for hotel businesses to truly integrate sustainability into their operations in order to minimise these impacts on the environment.

 Read more: 3 Ways A.I. is Providing Personalised Experience to Hotel Guests

 Why sustainability is important in the hospitality industry

 Millennials are becoming the main revenue driver of the hospitality industry.
 They tend to be the ones who support environmentally friendly actions and value the organisations that pay great attention to environmental protection.